mehulagg/gitlab_test/doc/administration/geo/replication/docker_registry.md

    these settings to its configuration.
 In this case, you will also have to specify notification secret in `registry.notification_secret` section of `/etc/gitlab/gitlab.rb` file.
+   NOTE: **Note:**
+   If you use GitLab HA, you will also have to specify notification secret in `registry.notification_secret` section of `/etc/gitlab/gitlab.rb` file for every web node.

 1. Reconfigure the **primary** node for the change to take effect: